timeplus-io/docs/docs/js-udf.md

 Notes:

-1. The first line defines a function with the exactly same name as the UDF.
+1. The first line defines a function with the exact same name as the UDF.
 The number of arguments should match what you specify in the UDF form.
 2. Please note the input is actually a JavaScript list.
 For the sake of high performance, Timeplus will reduce the number of function calls by combining the arguments together.
-You need to return a list with the exactly same length of the input.
+You need to return a list with the exact same length of the input.
 3. `values.map(..)` creates a new array populated with the results of calling a provided function on every element in the calling array ([doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)).
 4. `email=>email.endsWith("@gmail.com")` is the shortcut to return a `bool` by checking whether the email ends with "@gmail.com".
 You can add more complex logic, or write in multiple lines and end with `return ..`.